ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 reports for as long as collection requests can be made for them.
 However, it is not necessary to store the complete reports.
-Each Aggregator only needs to store an aggregate share for each possible batch interval (for time-interval) or batch ID (for fixed-size), along with a flag indicating whether the aggregate share has been collected.
-This is due to the requirement that in the time-interval case, the batch interval respect the boundaries defined by the DAP parameters;
-and that in fixed-size case, a batch is determined entirely by a batch ID.
-(See
+Each Aggregator only needs to store an aggregate share for each possible batch interval (for time-interval) or batch ID (for leader-selected), along with a flag indicating whether the aggregate share has been collected.
+This is due to the requirement that in the time-interval case, the batch interval respect the boundaries defined by the DAP parameters; and that in leader-selected case, a batch is determined entirely by a batch ID.
+(See {{batch-validation}}.)
-{{batch-validation}}.)

 However, Aggregators are also required to implement several per-report checks that require retaining a number of data artifacts.
 For example, to detect replay